LinaValencia85/ddRAD_NewWorldMonkeys/README.md

 100, 100                          ## [23] [max_Indels_locus]: Max # of indels per locus (R1, R2)*
 ```

-**7. Evaluate the distribution of the distribution of the  number of SNPs and INDELS per locus**
+**7. Evaluate the distribution of the distribution of the  number of SNPs and INDELS per locus.
+Scripts found at https://github.com/edgardomortiz**
 ```
 SNPs_locus.py samples.loci
 SNPs_locus.R